gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 6. **Data Processors** : These are service providers that process personal information on behalf of a data controller.
 E.G. A credit card processing service for a retailer.
 The retailer remains a data controller while the service acts as a data processor.
 7. **Data Protection Officer (DPO)** : A specific individual who bears the overall responsible for an organization's data privacy efforts.
 The chief privacy officer often holds this role.

+---

+#### From Security Governance and Compliance, different agreement types

+1. **Service-Level Agreements (SLA)** : Written contracts that specify the conditions of service that will be provided by the vendor and the remedies available to the customer if the vendor fails to meet the SLA.
+Covered issues such as **system availability**, **data durability**, and **response time**.
+2.